Ancient History of Indian Wildlife

 Jahangir and Babur were amongst the Mughal emperors, who made regular observations of wildlife in their journals.
 Certain books suggest that lesser rhinoceros survived during the time, especially near Mahanadi River and Sunderbans, close to Bengal and also near Rajmahal Hills, close to Ganges River.
 Babur was fond of hunting and many animals were killed near Kolkata.
 Jahangir recorded the number of animals hunted by him.
 It was found that from his age of 12 to 48, he had hunted about 28,532 animals.
 About 35 swamp deer or 'mhaka', 889 blue bulls, 86 tigers, 9 foxes, otters, hyenas, leopards, etc were the victims.
 It is believed that Ustad Mansur, who was a court artist of Jahangir in the 17th century, had painted a wonderful portrait of a Siberian crane.
 A species namely, dodo was introduced in his court by the Portuguese, who were governing Goa at the time.
 An unsigned painting of this creature is said to have been accomplished by Mansur.

 Modern History of Indian Wildlife

-With the independence of the country a dominant group emerged with a kinder and gentler approach to nature.
-However, the legacy of the control system remained despite major changes.
+With independence, a dominant group emerged with a kinder and gentler approach to nature in India.
+However, the legacy of the control system remained, despite major changes.
 The vast history of Indian wildlife signifies that much of the future relies on the reforms or restructures of the system and protection of nature's heritage.